End of Financial Year Sale on now | Save 20% off courses site wide | Use code: EOFY20 at checkout | *T&C apply

 On successful completion of this course, participants will have an understanding of data and how to utilise it in effective ways through collection and curation, database queries and visualisations.

-Participants will specifically be able to:
+Participants should specifically be able to:

 • Implement machine learning algorithms in python